How to remove an App error

 - "[executed file name]" definitely not required.
 Added by the WAXPOW WORM!

-Important: Some malware also uses the file name App.exe, for example TrojanSpy:MSIL/Popclik.A (detected by Microsoft), and TSPY_POPCLIK.IC (detected by TrendMicro).
+Important: Some malware camouflages itself as App.exe, particularly when located in the c:\windows or c:\windows\system32 folder, for example TrojanSpy:MSIL/Popclik.A (detected by Microsoft), and TSPY_POPCLIK.IC (detected by TrendMicro).
 Therefore, you should check the App.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 MzQ (further information)